sudkannan/tutorials/README.md

 ```

-Now, try to revert your changes
+Now, try to revert your changes and open the .git/HEAD file.
+You will see that HEAD points to your
+current branch lab ref: refs/heads/lab

 ```
 $ git revert HEAD --no-edit
 [lab 569aa96] Using ARGV
  1 files changed, 1 insertions(+), 1 deletions(-)
 ```

-Open the .git/HEAD file.
-You will see that HEAD points to your
-current branch lab ref: refs/heads/lab

 Now, lets say, you are experimenting something different in your code, and don't
 want to break your current stable code.
 So you can try creating a branch.